forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/write-lwc.md

 To learn more about `@salesforce` modules, see [`@salesforce` Modules](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.reference_salesforce_modules) in the *Lightning Web Components Developer Guide* for more information.

-In this example, VS Code displays possible static resource names to choose from when completing the `import` statement.
+In this example, VS Code displays the possible static resource names to choose from when completing the `import` statement.

 ![Static Resource Completion](./images/vscode_lwc_staticresource_trailhead.png)